jlevy/the-art-of-command-line/README.md

 - Learn to use `apt-get`, `yum`, `dnf` or `pacman` (depending on distro) to find and install packages.
 And make sure you have `pip` to install Python-based command-line tools (a few below are easiest to install via `pip`).

-- If you are a newcomer use `Nano` text editor, it's the easiest to learn compared to `Vim` and `Emacs`.

 ## Everyday use